willadam/website/foss4guk2016/workshopHackRequirements.md

 **Software Requirements** <br>
 QGIS 2.14 <br>
+The data for the workshop can be downloaded from [ShareGeo](http://bit.ly/VizArtFOSS4GUK16).
 Printed handouts with instructions will be provided. <br>
-The data used can be downloaded from [ShareGeo](http://bit.ly/VizArtFOSS4GUK16) ahead of the workshop.

 - - -